Climate and the Carbon Cycle: Unit Overview

 NOTE TO USERS: This module is still under development.
 Content has not yet been finalized for classroom use.

 Carbon, like water, is essential to life as we know it on Earth.
 It is a component of our DNA and of the foods we eat, and its presence in the atmosphere (in the form of carbon dioxide, a "greenhouse gas") helps keep our planet warm enough to be habitable.
-Like water, carbon continuously cycles through the major components of the Earth system—the atmosphere, the hydrosphere, the biosphere, and the solid parts of Earth (geosphere)—driven by processes that occur at incredibly different time scales, from fractions of a second (photosynthesis) to millions of years (formation of fossil fuels).
+Like water, carbon continuously cycles through the major components of the Earth system—the Geosphere and the Biosphere - driven by processes that occur at incredibly different time scales, from fractions of a second (photosynthesis) to millions of years (formation of fossil fuels).

 Why use this set of lessons?

 This unit will introduce students to the basics of the carbon cycle.
 They will learn how the carbon cycle, climate and the abiotic and biotic components of the environment influence each other.
 They will learn where carbon is stored in the Earth's system (reservoirs) and by what processes it moves from one reservoir to another.
 Using case studies, NASA visualizations, current research, and interactives, students will explore how living things on land, in soils, and in our oceans regulate the carbon cycle.
 Students will analyze the effect of carbon dioxide on the Earth's thermostat and our climate.
 Finally, they will seek possible solutions to a warming climate.

 Key questionsKey questions addressed by this unit include:

 - How do the carbon cycle, climate and the environment influence each other?

 - How does carbon move through the Geosphere and the Biosphere, in what forms and at what time and spatial scales?